Why You Shouldn't Brush Off a Prediabetes Diagnosis

-More than 88 million people in U.S. have prediabetes, also called impaired glucose tolerance.
-This means 1 in 3 American adults have higher than normal blood glucose levels that make them more likely to develop type-2 diabetes.
+An estimated 88 million people in U.S. have prediabetes, also called impaired glucose tolerance.
+This means one in three American adults have higher than normal blood glucose levels that make them more likely to develop type 2 diabetes.

 How prediabetes is diagnosed

 A doctor diagnoses prediabetes by taking a fasting blood glucose level.
 Normal levels are below 100mg/dl, and levels in the range of 100 to 125mg/dl indicate prediabetes.

 Your doctor also will check blood glucose levels two hours after a meal.
 In that test, a level under 140mg/dl is normal, whereas blood glucose between 140 and 200mg/dl appears in people with prediabetes.
 People with levels higher than 200mg/dl have diabetes.

 You may not know if you should be tested, especially if you have no family history of diabetes.
 But, if you’re overweight (body mass index greater than 25) and age 45 or older, you should schedule it.
 Doctors are finding, in general, that diabetes is happening at a younger age—even striking during the teen years, and it’s related to higher obesity rates.

 Half of people with prediabetes will progress to type 2 diabetes within 10 years.
 Screening patients for prediabetes is an early intervention aimed at stopping the progression to type 2 diabetes.
 It has helped so much that approximately 30 percent of those with impaired glucose revert to normal glucose measurements.

 How to prevent prediabetes from becoming diabetes